 Even though purchasing a permanent death benefit is an important part of life insurance, this is not the only benefit when it comes to certain types of permanent life insurance policies.

 Certain products such as term life insurance OR guaranteed universal life ARE primarily about securing a death benefit.

-This article will zero in on the five of the most exciting benefits of whole life insurance that ARE available to the policy owner, in life, and NOT the beneficiaries upon death.
+This article will zero-in on the five of the most exciting benefits of whole life insurance that ARE available to the policy owner, in life, and NOT just the beneficiaries upon death.

-When we’re talking about whole life insurance in this article, we are specifically referring to “dividend paying whole life insurance”, verses other types of permanent life insurance such as indexed universal life or variable universal life insurance.
+When we’re talking about whole life insurance in this article, we are specifically referring to “dividend paying whole life insurance”.
+The other types of permanent life insurance such as indexed universal life or variable universal life insurance do not necessarily apply.